aniray2908/ML-foundations-rebuild/README.md

 2. Derivation before automation
 3. Evaluation before optimization

 Model performance is not just about accuracy.
-It is about understanding bias, variance, and generalization behavior.
+It is about understanding bias, variance, calibration, and generalization behavior.

 ---